FarronF/limerick-council-meetings/meetings/2022/10/19-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 13th September 2022.md

 should have an input in any directive in relation to the National Flag.

-This was seconded by Councillor Collins and agreed.--- 2
+This was seconded by Councillor Collins and agreed.
+---
+2

 The Cathaoirleach welcomed the Director, Community, Tourism and Culture to the